Custard Apple Trees – Annona hybrids

 How long can you store Custard apples.

-Custard apples are stored in cool rooms, the fruit ripens at room temperature, and they are ready to eat as they begin to soften.
+This is a fruit that is best stored in cool rooms, the fruit ripens at room temperature, and they are ready to eat as they begin to soften.
 This means that storage and ripening time will depend on temperature.

 These trees are a hybrid between Annona squamosa (Sweetsop) and Annona cherimola and a few other plants are also known by the same name.